jdragon3001/Cursor-Notepad-extractor/README.md

 # Cursor Notepad Extractor

 A streamlined utility for finding, extracting, and managing notes stored in Cursor editor databases.
+Features a modern, clean interface with sophisticated UI design for production-ready user experience.

 ## ✅ **Project Status: Cleaned & Optimized**